Psychic Detectives

 Psychic Detectives or Psychic Investigators is a television program produced by StoryHouse Productions for Court TV.
 The program documents real-life cases of situations in which police departments have enlisted the aid of psychics in solving difficult cases.
 The series production does not investigate the claims of the psychics showcased or confirm their claims.
 For entertainment it instead recreates some of the atmosphere surrounding psychic claims using a selection of well recognized intuitives, crime psychics, psychic detectives and supporters of paranormal beliefs.
 A cross section of paranormal psychics are profiled though most are women who typically are engaged as self-described psychic mediums communicating with the dead.
 Robyn Hutt was executive producer.

 The show premiered as a one-time one-hour episode on February 27, 2003, with Andrea Thompson as host and produced by Superfine Films.
 It was directed by Lisa F. Jackson who also co-produced with Stephen Miller.

 Court TV launched the series Psychic Detectives in February 2004 and due to its success, the channel ordered fifteen more episodes for the 2005 season.
 One of the first episodes examined the 1983 murder of Anna Marie Turetzky.
-"Psychic detective" Noreen Reiner from Florida was brought in.
+"Psychic detective" Noreen Renier from Florida was brought in.
 NBC made a deal to show 8 episodes of the half-hour show, Psychic Detectives, combined into 4 hour-long shows for the 2005 summer.
 The series showed increasing ratings and high engagement going into the Fall 2005 season.